Paint and Upholstery:

-With the 1584cc engine and revised differential, the top speed is 85mph with 70mph available in 3rd gear and 45 in second.
-As the GT is around 100lbs lighter it was faster in a straight line than the 1302 S Super Beetle.
+The GT was one of the 1300S models that had the 1584cc engine mated to an uprated 3.875:1 final drive gearbox as opposed to the 4.375: ratio.
+With this engine and drive combination it had a top speed of 85mph with 70mph available in 3rd gear and 45mph in second gear.
+As the GT was around 100lbs lighter it was faster in a straight line than the 1302 S Super Beetle.

 Although the celebration photograph was taken at the Wolfsburg plant the majority of the 2,500 GTs were assembled by D’Ieteren at Brussels, (Belgium).